rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 It is better to be of a lowly spirit with the poor than to divide the spoil with the proud. ^1619

-Whoever gives thought to the word will discover good, and blessed is he who trusts in the Lord. ^1620
+Whoever gives thought to the word will discover good, and blessed is he who trusts in the LORD. ^1620

 The wise of heart is called discerning, and sweetness of speech increases persuasiveness. ^1621